Transaction Timeline for Sellers

 Days 12 - 14

-If the property is in a homeowners association (HOA), then the seller will deliver the associated governing documents to the buyer for the buyer's review.
+If the property is in a homeowners association (HOA), then you will need to pay for and deliver the associated governing documents to the buyer for the buyer's review.

 Appraisal